bunsanorg/DEPRECATED_rpc/doc/specifications.md

 via special interface provided by RPC implementation.
 User can access this data via handle in a way most suitable for that.

-`handle` field of `bunsan.rpc.handle.Handle` type is implementation defined.
-Other fields can be used by user directly.
+`bunsan.rpc.handle.Handle` is implementation defined.
+For each handled type separate class is provided, such as `FileHandle`.
+In these classes all fields except `handle` are considered public.
 These fields may be set by implementation at handle creation time, but later they remain unchanged.
 See documentation for specified handle for additional details.

 #### File handle
 `bunsan.rpc.handle.FileHandle` is used for file transmission.